YoungFaithful/CapacityExpansion.jl/paper/paper.md

 # Infrastructure planning in the energy sector

 Energy systems convert different energy resources to meet desired demands like electric and thermal energy demands.
-Political, economical, and technological changes require changing the infrastructure of energy systems.
-Changing the infrastructure has to balance multiple political, environmental, and economical objectives.
+Political, economical, and technological changes require expansions of the infrastructure of energy systems.
+Expanding the infrastructure has to balance multiple political, environmental, and economical objectives.
 Capacity expansion planning can be an important tool during the planning process [@Gacitua:2018].

 Capacity expansion planning is used to compute cost-optimal energy system designs under given sets of constraints.
 The resulting cost-optimal energy system design can be used to inform policy decisions that incentivize the industry to invest in this design [@Johnston:2013].
 Similarly, cost-optimal energy system designs can be used by companies for their investment strategies.